Summer/Fall CSA

 Farm Visits

-In early October we invite members out to the farm to visit the CSA pumpkin patch and tour the farm.
+The first Saturday in October we invite members out to the farm to visit the CSA pumpkin patch and tour the farm.
 We believe farm visits are a valuable opportunity for you to connect your veggies to a specific place and see how they’re grown.
 We’ve also found farm open houses to be fun social events where we can get to know members better and members can interact with each other.
-Specific dates will be announced after the beginning of the season.

 The Farm and Farmers